-Stem, leaves and flowers of plant can be eaten raw.
+Stem, leaves, and flowers of the plant can be eaten raw.
 The plant is best when collected before fruiting.
 It is best when cooked and is a good source of vitamin C. Look for the Bedstraw Plant alongside low growing vegetation and disturbed soil sites.

 The Bedstraw Plant is also known as cleavers, goose grass, grip grass, catch weed and it is a very valuable plant, being perhaps the best tonic to the lymphatic system available.
 As a lymphatic tonic with alternative and diuretic action, bedstraw may be used safely in a wide range of problems where the lymphatic system is involved.
 These include swollen glands anywhere in the body, especially in tonsillitis and adenoid trouble.